coffee243454/Sultan_KernelSU_NOSUSFS/README.md

-# Wild Kernels for Android
+# SULTAN KERNEL WITH KERNELSU-NEXT

+## Credit to TheWildJames for the original repo and scripts

 ## Your warranty is no longer valid!